 Portland can be a national leader when it comes to the climate crisis.
 We can reduce our impact on the environment and create clean energy jobs in low-income communities.

-We need a city council that will work effectively with our county, regional, state, and national partners – and when required, push back – to ensure that Portlanders’ needs are met, no matter which government is providing services.
+We need a city council and county commission that will work effectively together as well as with our regional, state, and national partners – and when required, push back – to ensure that Portlanders’ needs are met, no matter which government is providing services.

 Portland has been – and can once again be – one of the best places in America to start a small business, create jobs, and thrive.
 Our economy is driven by small business, but Portland is one of the hardest places in the country to start a small business.
-To ensure small business competitiveness, we support Governor Kotek’s three-year moratorium on new taxes and fees.
 We need the city government to help small business owners navigate starting their business, not throw up roadblocks and red tape.